Hungarian People's Republic: Economy

+Also poverty was greatly reduced,although from 1962 to 1982 the price index rose by 96%, people with less than 800 forints were 55% in 1962 and after 20 years only 6.4% of those with less than 1800 forints,In 1987, inequality was minimal, with a Gini coefficient of 0.21, and poverty was the same, with a 1% poverty rate (poverty line: $120 PPP per person per month).

 The plans prioritized investment for producer goods over consumer goods.
 Consumer goods soon began to lack in quantity, resulting in a shortage economy, and lack of user feedback without other incentives for innovation led to a lack of quality as well.
 Overall, the inefficiency of later economic systems without mechanisms for feedback present in other economies, such as competition, market-clearing prices or subsidies for innovation became costly and unsustainable.
-Meanwhile, other Western European nations experienced increased economic growth in the Wirtschaftswunder ("economic miracle"), Trente Glorieuses ("thirty glorious years"), and the post-World War II boom.

 Housing shortages emerged.
 The near-total emphasis on large low quality prefabricated apartment blocks, such as Hungarian Panelház, was a common feature of Eastern Bloc cities in the 1970s and 1980s.
 Even by the late 1980s, sanitary conditions were generally far from adequate.
 Only 60% of Hungarian housing had adequate sanitation by 1984, with only 36% of housing having piped water.

-While most western European economies essentially began to approach the per capita Gross Domestic Product levels of the United States, Hungary's did not, with its per capita GDPs falling significantly below their comparable western European counterparts:

 The GDP per capita of Hungary, and the Eastern Bloc as a whole, lagged behind that of Western Europe.
-A contributing factor is that, in contrast to Hungary, the Western European economies, despite being also ravaged from WWII, benefited from the Marshall Plan from the United States, whose economy was relatively unaffected from the war.
-This significantly differs from the fact that the Soviet Union, heavily war-torn and still recovering from the war, was not in any position to give significant assistance to Hungary.
-A comparative view with the economies of Latin America, which were not recipients of Marshall Plan show Hungary's GDP per capita figures slightly higher:
+A contributing factor is that, in contrast to Hungary, some of the Western European economies, despite being also ravaged from WWII, benefited from the Marshall Plan from the United States, whose economy had expanded rapidly during the war and immediate post-war period.
+Hungary did not receive financial assistance from the Molotov Plan of the Soviet Union, which also forbade Hungary from joining the Marshall Plan.